Transport in Mumbai: Taxis

 Mumbai is served by two intra-city highways: Old Mumbai-Pune Highway and Mumbai-Ahmedabad Highway.

 Number of taxis

-There are around 58,000 taxis in Greater Mumbai and 98,566 in Mumbai MMR.
+There are around 58,000 taxis in Greater Mumbai and 98,566 in Mumbai MMR as of 2010.

-Classic black and yellow taxi numbers on Greater Mumbai roads had fallen to 20,000 by 2010 as 35,000 new taxis such as Maruti Alto, Wagon R and Omni, Tata Indica and Hyundai Santro joined the ranks.
-Recently State Transport Authority of Maharashtra State has also introduced the on-call facility to book these taxis, one can call 022-61234567 to book black and yellow (Non-AC) and CoolCabs (AC) taxis.
-Radio cab services have been introduced by some private companies.
-However, these taxis need to be booked in advance by calling their call center number.
+There are 18,000 black and yellow taxis on Mumbai roads as of 2024, consisting of cars like Maruti Alto, Ritz, Wagon R and Omni, Tata Indica and Hyundai Santro.

 Taxi Regulations

 Law requires the driver of an unengaged taxi to take a passenger wherever they want to go, regardless of distance or time, if the fare meter of the unengaged rickshaw/taxi is in a 'For Hire' mode.
 The modes were denoted by older mechanical meters in this manner: a) upright – for hire b) half mast – not doing business c) facing down-currently hired.

 Authorities encourage passengers to make complaints, for refusal to convey, excess fare, tampered meters, fake tariff cards, misconduct by drivers by direct email as well as by a website.